aaronvincent/QHEAT/docs/source/glossary.rst

 Dark matter models that have two particles (or states) that have different masses, with a mass splitting defined as their difference.

+.. _kination:

+Kination
+********
+The period in which a scalar field's potential is negligible and its kinetic energy dominates the universe.
+The field is said to be kinating in this period.

 .. _li-problem:

 The Li Problem